OfficeDev/VBA-content/README.md

 To open the CHM file, double-click the file in Windows Explorer at the disk location where you saved it.

+### Troubleshooting: If No Content is Shown When You Open the CHM file
-<b>Note:</b> If you open the CHM file and cannot view content, do the following to resolve the issue:
+<b>Note:</b> If the reading pane is empty when you select a node in the help file’s table of contents, do the following to resolve the issue:

 1. Close the CHM file.
 2. In Windows Explorer, right click the CHM file, and then click Properties.